 Self-care.
 You’ve heard it talked about in your classes or you may have experienced it during a practicum – but this is no joke.
 You find something that helps YOU when you need it most.
 What do you love to do (outside of child life)?
 What makes you smile?
 What makes you relaxed?
 How do you love to spend your time when you just need a breather?
 Find what that is, and don’t let that escape you during this application process.
 It doesn’t have to be just one thing either – it can be fluid and it can change depending on what you need most.
-When I have to help with a bereavement at work, my self-care is I get a number #6 from King Gyros, drive straight home, sit on my couch in the dark watching Netflix while I eat my gyro and greasy fries in peace.
-And then I’m ready to tackle the next thing.
+Back when I worked at the hospital, if I helped with a bereavement, my self-care was getting a #6 from King Gyros, drive straight home, sit on my couch in the dark watching Netflix while I ate my gyro and greasy fries in peace.
+And then I’d be ready to tackle the next thing.
 You do you!

 DO take breaks.
 Take care of yourself.
 I know you have folders among folders either on your computer or literally sprawled out in front of you of all the applications and hospitals that you have to keep track of – but take a break.
 In order to put out the best applications and to avoid mistakes along the way, you need to take breaks.
 This does not need to consume your life.
 Go do something fun!